 From the Phantom 3 Pro in 2014, through to the M600Pro in 2018 and M210 in 2019, there isn’t one drone which covers everything and the same can be said for camera settings.

-Tip one: Focus on the actual drone, forget about taking pictures for the moment and become competent at ﬂying.
+Focus on the actual drone, forget about taking pictures for the moment and become competent at ﬂying.

 In an open ﬁeld, practice ﬂying the drone, be familiar with taking off and landing and placing the drone in a variety of positions.
 The only way to become comfortable with this is to use those batteries and do it often.
 Setting goals for yourself such as “today I’m going to ﬂy around that big old tree and back” is a great way of becoming comfortable with ﬂying your drone.